AsleshSura/DiceTales/docs/CONTRIBUTING.md

 ---

-*Happy coding, and may your dice always roll high! 🎲*
+*Happy coding, and may your dice always roll high!*